 Tri-Merit gives you the peace of mind that your tax records hold up against the most stringent IRS audits.
 With strict attention to detail and a firm grasp of qualified activities for engineering-based tax credits, our team will defend our work during an IRS audit.

 The Odds of Getting an IRS Audit

 While companies dread the possibility of an audit, the chances of undergoing one are low.
 In fact, in 2018, the IRS audited only 0.5% of the 196 million tax returns it received.
-As such, the odds of being selected for an IRS audit is 1 in 200.
+As such, the odds of being selected for an IRS audit is less than 1 in 200.

-It doesn’t mean, however, that engineering firms should be complacent.
+It doesn’t mean, however, that taxpayers should be complacent.
 Certain characteristics make a business more likely to be audited than the rest.
 For instance, failing to report a part of its income may catch the attention of the IRS, so does claiming too many charitable donations.
 Reporting too many losses on Schedule C (if you or your client is self-employed) and deducting too many business expenses also raises the chances of triggering an audit.

 So, to maintain clean records with the IRS, you need 1) accurate calculations for tax claims and deduction and 2) an ironclad defense should an audit occur.